 - No linear scarring

-- Donor site heals quicker than FUT
+- The donor site heals more quickly than FUT

 Cons